inferno-framework/fhir-validator-wrapper/rest-api.md

 - **Route:**
 `POST /validator/profiles`
 - **Body:**
-the JSON or XML FHIR resource you want to validate
+the JSON or XML [profile](http://www.hl7.org/fhir/structuredefinition.html) you want to load into the validator
 - **Response:**
 None